akaAlbo/jerk_metrics/README.md

 # Jerk Metrics
-Writing a python programm to get the "/base/odometry_controller"-speed and use it for data analytics.
+Writing a python programm to get the `/base/odometry_controller`-speed and use it for data analytics.
 Concerning max allowed jerk in velocity-profile.

 ## Usage
 ### Plots
 All generated plots are saved as pdf-file for further usage.
-The archive file includes all plots in subfolder "Plots", named according to plotted data.
+The archive file includes all plots in subfolder "/Plots" (which has to be created manually), named according to plotted data including timestamp.
 See example:
 ![Jerk comparison example plot](https://github.com/ipa-flg-ma/SciPy_Test/blob/master/jerk_comparison.png)

 ### ROS Subscriber Support
 Included subscriber to ROS-topic
 ```
 /base/odometry_controller/
 ```
-topic, of type 'nav_msgs.msg' as 'Odometry.msg'.
+topic, of type `nav_msgs.msg` as `Odometry.msg`.
 Access data via:
 ```
 data.header.seq